Drinking Water: Groundwater Standards

 Molybdenum

 The groundwater standards for molybdenum were adopted in Cycle 8 (2006).
 In Cycle 10 (2019), DHS recommended revising the standards to be based on information from the Agency for Toxic Substances and Disease Registry (ATSDR).
+However, the recommended enforcement standard was erroneously calculated to be 10-fold lower than it should have been.
+In April 2024, DHS withdrew the recommended groundwater standard.

-Current Preventive action limit = 8 µg/L
+• Preventive Action Limit = 8 µg/L

 Molybdenum is a common element found in minerals, rocks, and soil.
 It is used in many industrial processes.
 Studies have shown that high levels of molybdenum can cause kidney and liver damage and impact reproduction and development.